Jeiwan/uniswapv3-book/src/milestone_4/multi-pool-swaps.md

 ```

 The logic of the loop is identical to the one in the updated `swap` function:
-1. get current pool's parameters;
+1. get the current pool's parameters;
-1. call `quoteSingle` on current pool;
+1. call `quoteSingle` on the current pool;
 1. save returned values;
-1. repeat if there're more pools in the path, or return otherwise.
+1. repeat if there are more pools in the path, or return otherwise.